WafflesXD/osuAnalyst/readme.md

 ---
 ### Download
-No official downloadable version of OsuAnalyst is out yet.
+No official downloadable version of OsuAnalyst is out yet